Penal Code 288.2 PC - Sending Harmful Matter to Seduce a Minor

 What Are the Defenses for PC 288.2?

-The criminal court building (CCB) in downtown Los Angeles at 210 West Temple, known as the Clara Shortridge Foltz Criminal Justice Center, prosecutes most cybercrimes crimes where people are on the internet either downloading child pornography, talking in chat rooms with underage individuals, trading child pornography on kick apps or other applications on the internet.
+The criminal court building (CCB) in downtown Los Angeles at 210 West Temple, known as the Clara Shortridge Foltz Criminal Justice Center, prosecutes most cybercrimes.

-The first thing the prosecutors have to prove is that you are the one that is involved with an internet sex crime.
+The first thing the prosecutors have to prove is that you are the one who is involved with an internet sex crime.
 You're talking to the undercover police officer or trading child pornography.
-You're the one that is using the application related to sex-related offenses – whatever the case may be.
-So, that's one thing we have to look at:
+You're the one who is using the application related to sex-related offenses – whatever the case may be.

-In that case, we want to sit down and talk about it and decide what type of a mitigation package we might be able to put together to convince the prosecutors either to give you a lesser crime to try to avoid sex registration which is a big thing with these type of cases; to try to avoid prison time.
+Perhaps the best strategy is to negotiate the case with the prosecutor.
+We need to sit down and talk about it and decide what type of mitigation package we might be able to put together to convince the prosecutors to give you a lesser crime to try to avoid sex registration and jail time.
+So, pick up the phone now.
+Ask for a meeting with Ron Hedding.
+I stand ready to help you.
+The Hedding Law Firm is located in Los Angeles, CA.